 Crossing the main stream was much easier as it was flat, grassy and much slower running water, with thicker ice.
 Once on the other side I continued toward the trail.
 The first time through, I assumed I was at a spot I was familiar with right on the Puffer Pond trail.
 Certainly the map showed it to be so.
 But it wasn’t.
 I went southwest.
 This was one of those situations where the trail was all around me, almost encircling me.
 I’d have to cross it even if I was 25 degrees off on my compass heading.
 I plowed ahead through the deep snow, working very hard.

-As I pressed on a scary thought occurred to me.
+As I pressed and then stopped as a scary thought occurred to me.
 With this much snow, it was possible that I could cross the trail without realizing it.
 The amount of snow that had fallen would cover any previous tracks, especially with the amount of wind we’d had overnight.
 And when the snow is that deep a lot of the witch hobble and ground cover was hidden, making every lane through the trees look like a trail.
 I stopped, panting, to get my bearings and try to think clearly.
 I looked up.
 And around.
 There it was.
 A blue trail marker.
 I was on the trail.
 Not sure if I stopped in that spot because I sensed something, or I was just lucky.
 Either way, I’ll take it.

 It was 11:30 when I found the Puffer Pond trail.
 I began the slog along the old road.
 This was the least exciting part of my route.
 My mind wandered.
 I thought about skiers coming through in the days ahead.
 Someone was going be working hard breaking trail and my tracks would join the trail coming out of nowhere.
 I’d love to hear that conversation.